Updated:

 Loop invariant: (Assume x is the lowest node violating the AVL property and assume x is “too right-heavy”)

-• case 1 [same-direction-heavy]: x’s right child is also right-heavey or balanced
+• case 1 [same-direction-heavy]: x’s right child is also right-heavy or balanced

 • Then continue doing so up to x’s grandparent, great grandparent …

-• case 2 [Z-shap-heavy]: if the heavy child node of x and z (x’s heavy child) are in a different directory -> x’s right child z is left-heavy
+• case 2 [Z-shap-heavy]: the heavy child of x (z) leans the opposite way—x’s right child z is left-heavy

-• We reversely rotate x as we did in case 1
+• Then rotate x just like in case 1.

 • Then continue doing so up to x’s grandparent, great-grandparent . . . e1ca6c2c08d8f8a6d202f0d0dadc7e37.png